qaptivator/plainimg/README.md

 so now, without any obtrusive ui, you can view your images.
 you can also make the window be always an top, so its actually usable (inspired by AlwayOnTop module in PowerToys).

+as of now, pyinstaller just doesnt work great, so the current goal is to compile this python script into a standalone executable, or even a windows app.

 # build

 - install requirements with `pip install -r requirements.txt`